 The Laboratory is responsible for ensuring compliance with historic preservation requirements.
-BNL's Cultural Resource Management Plan was developed to identify, assess, and document the Laboratory's historic and cultural resources (BNL 2013).
-These resources include World War I trenches; Civilian Conservation Corps features; World War II buildings; and historic structures, programs, and discoveries associated with high-energy physics, research reactors, and other science conducted at BNL.
-The Laboratory
+BNL's Cultural Resource Management Plan was developed to identify, assess, and document the Laboratory's historic and cultural resources (BNL 2023).
+These resources include World War I trenches; Civilian Conservation Corps features; World War II barracks; and historic scientific buildings and features, structures, programs, and discoveries associated with high-energy physics, research reactors, and other science conducted at BNL.
+The Laboratory currently has 30 buildings classified as eligible for listing on the National Register of Historic Places, including numerous scientific buildings, facility complexes, support buildings, and the World War I training trenches associated with Camp Upton.
+Further information can be found in Chapter 6, section 6.6.